orb-lang/helm/doc/md/helm/selection_list.md

 ### Instance Fields

 -  <numbers>:        The items available to select
--  hl:               Index of the currently selected item
+-  selected_index:   Index of the currently selected item
 -  show_shortcuts:   Whether to show M-n shortcut indicators